Crisis Recovery insurance means you can focus on getting better, without worrying about how you’re going to get by once you recover.

 Case Study

 Meet George: single again and working hard to re-establish his life after a relationship change.
-After a recent Family Law Court order, he lost most of his assets and a sizable chunk of his superannuation so he’s having to rebuild his life, a little faster than expected.
+After a recent Family Law Court order, he lost most of his assets and a sizeable chunk of his superannuation so he’s having to rebuild his life, a little faster than expected.

 Apart from just dealing with the stress of a relationship breakdown, he's also dealing with a diagnosis of prostate cancer.
 The prospects for full recovery look good, but George still needs a plan to make sure his partner and stepdaughter are cared for and have certainty about his personal financial position too.